byeretasamuel250-art/newplus/SETUP_GUIDE.md

-**A user's experience:** register (phone, PIN, date of birth, district) → finish profile (name, photo, optional location sharing) → subscribe → browse people sorted by distance (or district, if location isn't shared) → tap someone → chat with text, photos, and GIFs in real time.
+**A user's experience:** register (phone, PIN, date of birth, district) → finish profile (name, photo, optional location sharing) → subscribe → browse people sorted by distance (or district, if location isn't shared) → tap someone → chat with text, photos, and voice notes in real time.
 Anytime after that, they can go to **My profile → Edit details** to change their name, date of birth, district, or location sharing.